 Dynamic Support Register

-In Staffordshire and Stoke-on-Trent, all agencies and services that care for people with learning disabilities and/or autism use a digital database, called DSR.
+The Dynamic Support Register (DSR) is a digital database used by all agencies and services that care for children, young people, and adults with learning disabilities and/or autism, in Staffordshire and Stoke-on-Trent.
 The DSR helps identify those who need support the most, so they don’t have to go to a mental health hospital if this is not the best thing for them.

+Professionals, people with learning disabilities and/or autism, and their carers/parents can all ask for someone to be included on the DSR.
 The DSR provides a place where agencies can communicate and talk about the support people need.

 • Referral information